2020-2023

 5.6.1

-The Board shall comply with all applicable local, state, and federal laws and regulations pertaining to a safe and healthy working environment.
+The Board shall comply with all applicable local, state, and federal laws and regulations pertaining to a safe and healthy working environment, including reporting incidents of battery against school personnel, people in possession of firearms in schools, and drug-related incidents in schools.

 5.6.2